King of Pro-Wrestling (2016)

 King of Pro-Wrestling (2016) was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW), which took place on October 10, 2016, in Tokyo at Ryōgoku Kokugikan.
-It was NJPW's biggest show between August's G1 Climax and January's Wrestle Kingdom 11 in Tokyo Dome and featured nine matches with four of them contested for championships, main evented by Kazuchika Okada defending the IWGP Heavyweight Championship against Pro Wrestling Noah representative Naomichi Marufuji.
-This was the fifth event under the King of Pro-Wrestling name.
+It was the fifth event under the King of Pro-Wrestling name.

 Production

 Background

-The event aired in Japan on TV Asahi and worldwide through NJPW's internet streaming site NJPW World with English commentary provided by Kevin Kelly and Steve Corino.
+King of Pro-Wrestling is considered NJPW's biggest event between August's G1 Climax and the January 4 Tokyo Dome Show.